-In Part 1, we looked at the basic components of bi-propellant, mono-propellant, solid, and hybrid rocket motors.
-Now, we will take a closer look at the state of the art with respect to hybrid rocket motor oxidizer and fuel grain options.
+In the article Hybrid Rockets: An Overview we looked at the basic components of bi-propellant, mono-propellant, solid, and hybrid rocket motors.
+Now, we will take a closer look at the state of the art with respect to hybrid rocket motor design focusing on oxidizer and fuel grain options.

 All oxidizers for hybrids need to be in liquid form for it to be possible to reliably inject them into the motor.
 Some bench-testing had been done with gases, but in the vast majority of cases liquids are used.